Havryliuk17/Microservice_App/README.md

 - The token can be passed via **query param**: `?authorization=mysecrettoken123`
 - The expected token is stored in `.env` as `APP_TOKEN`

+If the provided token does not match the `APP_TOKEN` in your `.env`, the request will be rejected with a `401 Unauthorized` error.

 ---

 ## 🔁 Request Flow Summary